zsuzhengdu/wildfly-py/docs/api.md

 # Client API

-To instantiate a `Wildfly` class that will allow you to communicate with a WildFly domain controller  daemon, simply do:
+To instantiate a `Wildfly` class that will allow you to communicate with a WildFly domain controller, simply do:

 ```python
 >>> from wildfly import Wildfly